Jordan Pacheco: Acereros de Monclova

 On February 1, 2019, Pacheco signed with the Acereros de Monclova of the Mexican League.
 He elected free agency on June 20, 2019.
+In 33 games he hit .278/.368/.456 with 2 home runs and 11 RBIs.

 Seattle Mariners

 On June 21, 2019, Pacheco signed a minor league deal with the Seattle Mariners.
 He spent the remainder of the season in Triple-A with the Tacoma Rainiers before electing free agency on November 4, 2019.

 Lexington Legends

 On May 13, 2021, Pacheco signed with the Lexington Legends of the Atlantic League of Professional Baseball.
-In 39 games, he hit .370 with 4 home runs and 29 RBIs.
+In 39 games, he hit .370 with four home runs and 29 RBI.

 On August 3, 2021, Pacheco announced via Instagram that he was retiring from professional baseball.

 Coaching career

 On November 19, 2021, Pacheco was named the hitting coach for the Triple-A Albuquerque Isotopes of the Colorado Rockies organization.

+In May 2025, Pacheco was named as a hitting coach for the Colorado Rockies following the firing of multiple coaches.